Arcade's Greatest Hits: The Atari Collection 1

-Arcade's Greatest Hits: The Atari Collection 1 is a compilation of Atari arcade games for the Sega Saturn, PlayStation, and Super Nintendo Entertainment System.
+Arcade's Greatest Hits: The Atari Collection 1 is a 1996 compilation of Atari arcade games, published by Midway Games for the Sega Saturn, PlayStation, and Super Nintendo Entertainment System.
 It is a successor volume to Williams Arcade's Greatest Hits.
-Most of these games fall into the action game category.
 The Saturn and PlayStation versions of the game include an FMV documentary on the "Golden Age of Atari", featuring video interviews with the programmers behind the six games in the compilation.
 The later Super NES version was announced by Midway as their final release for any "16-bit" console.

 Games

-The compilation includes the following games: